Social Sciences & LAW Stream

 This talk has focuses on comparing (and contrasting) Christian anthropology with rational choice theory (including behavioural economics and cooperative game theory), social theory/constructionism, and persons/agency (including the social theory of Christian Smith).

-1:00 pm Lunch in the Old Kitchen Bar
+1:00 pm Lunch in New College Dining Hall

 The talk considers the implicit commitments in social sciences about the way society should be structured, considers whether there is a Christian view and if so, what constitutes that view, and then presents a critique of the dominant secular proposals.
 The talk starts with a case study, to focus attention on the questions that need to be addressed.